Understanding 10 6 as a Fraction: A complete walkthrough

 What is a Mixed Number?

 Before diving into the conversion of 10 6, let's first establish a clear understanding of what a mixed number is.
 A mixed number combines a whole number and a proper fraction.
 A proper fraction is one where the numerator (the top number) is smaller than the denominator (the bottom number).
-For example, 2 ½ is a mixed number, combining the whole number 2 and the proper fraction ½.
+Think about it: for example, 2 ½ is a mixed number, combining the whole number 2 and the proper fraction ½.
 The "10 6" you see isn't a standard mixed number because the 6 is larger than the implied denominator (which we will reveal soon).
 This signifies that we are dealing with an improper fraction in disguise.

 Deciphering "10 6": Identifying the Underlying Fraction